• Slide title

 See some common questions and answers below, or call us at (423) 854-9819.

-Discover 2024 will be during the first school week of November (4th-8th).
+Discover 2025 will be during the second school week of November (10th-14th).
 However, depending on the trip or course you select, your dates of attendance may vary.
 If you choose to go on a trip, you can find those dates in the trip descriptions at the bottom of this page .
 Those will be the only dates that you need to attend.
-You will not have to return to school until November 11th if you go on a trip.
+You will not have to return to school until November 17th if you go on a trip.

 All students in grades 9-12 must participate in a Discover trip or intensive course.